facussc24/Proyecto-barack/README.md

 python3 -m http.server
 ```

 Then open [http://localhost:8000/index.html](http://localhost:8000/index.html) in a modern browser.
+From there you can navigate to the product synopsis page or the engineering master list.

 ## Features